nanthagabriel/nanthagabriel/README.md

 # YEAR 2025

 🙋🏾‍♂️ Hi, my name is Nantha Gabriel, I’m an aspiring Data Scientist making a career transition from acting.
 I dropped out of school at 13 and spent the next several decades perfecting my craft in film, starting with indie projects and eventually working on Netflix films.
-Now at 43, I’m excited to pivot from the film industry into the world of tech, applying problem-solving and storytelling skills I’ve developed throughout my career to this new and dynamic field.
+Now, at 43, I’m pivoting from the film industry into tech, where I can use my storytelling skills to not just analyze data but to weave meaningful narratives that make data come alive.
 The people around me say its a long shot but hey, i'm the one taking aim.
+If theres one thing the film industry has taught me, that'll be perseverance.

-This repository tracks my journey as I self-teach Python, Machine Learning, AI and more.
+This repository documents my journey of discovery and transformation, as I learn Python, Machine Learning, AI and beyond.
+Each project I complete helps me craft a new chapter in my story of becoming a Data Storyteller.
 Each month represents a milestone in my learning as I build a foundation and work toward a career in the field of Data Science.
 You can follow my progress here and explore my projects in my [learning-projects](https://github.com/nanthagabriel/learning-projects/tree/learning_projects) repository.

 ---

 🤖 Current Focus Areas
 - Python Programming: Learning the fundamentals and applying them in real-world projects.
-- Machine Learning: Diving into algorithms and hands-on projects using Python libraries like scikit-learn and pandas.
+- Data Storytelling: Using data visualization and machine learning techniques, narrate data stories that resonate with both technical and non-technical audiences.
 - Data Analysis & Visualization: Analyzing datasets and visualizing insights with libraries such as matplotlib, seaborn.
 - AI Foundations: Learning about decision trees, search algorithms and problem-solving techniques in AI.
 - Algorithms & Data Structures: Strengthening my problem-solving skills with a focus on sorting, searching and efficient coding practices.